nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 The result is a far more natural fit for linear algebra, simulations, physics, ML, and any algorithm where you just want to compute independent calculations in bulk.

-In OpenGL, the output of your computation would ultimately be pixels in a framebuffer or values in a texture; in OpenCL, the output can be data in any form (float arrays, computed lists of numbers, etc.) which you then transfer back to the CPU or use in further computations.
+In OpenGL, the output would ultimately be pixels in a framebuffer or values in a texture; in OpenCL, the output can be data in any form (float arrays, computed lists of numbers, etc.) which you then transfer back to the CPU or use in further computations.
 This makes OpenCL more suitable for general algorithms where you just want the numerical results.